informalsystems/gravity-dex-demo/README.md

 [TBD]

-The faucet I believe can be enabled using this: https://github.com/nodebreaker0-0/faucet/tree/liquidity
+The faucet can be enabled using this: https://github.com/nodebreaker0-0/faucet/tree/liquidity

+Follow the README there for setup.
+But essentially:

+- configure the `FAUCET_PUBLIC_URL` in `backend/.env`
+- compile with `go build faucet.go`
+- run with `./faucet`